Algorithms for group isomorphism via group extensions and cohomology: Introduction

 If the extension data are pseudo-congruent, then $G_1 \cong G_2$ and we are done.
 However, it is possible that $G_1 \cong G_2$ but the extension data are not pseudo-congruent (we thank Naik \cite{naik2} for providing Example~\ref{ex:isonotpc}).
 The difficulty is that $G$ may contain two normal subgroups $M, M' \unlhd G$ such that $M \cong M'$ and $G/M \cong G/M'$, but no automorphism of $G$ sends $M$ to $M'$.
-To resolve this problem, our Main Lemma~\ref{lem:main} shows that it is enough to take $N_1$ and $N_2$ to be the center or the radical, or more generally any characteristic subgroups that are preserved under isomorphisms.\footnote{In the practical setting, Besche and Eick \cite{BE99} got around the pitfall by introducing the related concept of ``strong isomorphism,'' which is more natural for their purpose, namely the construction of finite groups.} Now we state the Main Lemma informally.
+To resolve this problem, the Main Lemma~\ref{lem:main} shows that it is enough to take $N_1$ and $N_2$ to be the center or the radical, or more generally any characteristic subgroups that are preserved under isomorphisms.
+(We note that in Besche and Eick \cite{BE99}, they get around the pitfall by introducing the related concept of ``strong isomorphism,'' which is more natural for their purpose, namely the construction of finite groups.)

+Now we state the Main Lemma informally.
+Let us remark that, since in this section we mostly discuss the case of abelian normal subgroups, the Main Lemma is presented in the abelian case here, which is well-known (see e.g. \cite[Sec.
+2.7.4]{HEO05}).
+We shall develop a general Main Lemma~\ref{lem:main_general} (including the case of \emph{non-abelian} normal subgroups) in Section~\ref{sec:main_lemma_nonab}.